- Written by Dr.Mehmet Demircioglu

 Stopping, restarting, or changing ADHD medication should be coordinated with the clinic and prescribing doctor, not improvised around surgery.

 A clinic should ask for the medication name, dose, timing, indication, prescribing doctor, blood pressure history, pulse history, heart history, sleep pattern, and other medicines.
-It should also ask whether the patient has recently changed the dose or started a new drug.
+It should also ask whether you recently changed the dose, started a new drug, stopped a medicine, or added caffeine, decongestants, nicotine, or gym stimulants.

 Good screening is not only paperwork.
 Blood tests before a hair transplant, blood pressure measurement, pulse review, and a clear medical history help decide whether surgery can proceed safely.

-I would also look at the patient’s ability to cooperate during a long day.
+Your ability to cooperate during a long day matters too.
 Hair transplantation requires stillness, patience, and communication.
-If medication withdrawal would make the patient restless, unfocused, or emotionally unstable, that matters too.
+If medication withdrawal would make you restless, unfocused, or emotionally unstable, that becomes part of the safety decision.

 The clinic should not sell certainty.
 It should explain what can be done, what needs medical clearance, what may need timing changes, and what would make surgery unsafe that day.

-I would delay surgery if blood pressure or pulse is uncontrolled, if there are heart symptoms, if the patient recently had a major dose change, if there is severe insomnia, if appetite and nutrition are poor, or if the prescribing doctor says the medication situation is unstable.
+Surgery should be delayed if blood pressure or pulse is uncontrolled, if there are heart symptoms, if you recently had a major dose change, if there is severe insomnia, if appetite and nutrition are poor, or if the prescribing doctor says the medication situation is unstable.

 This is close to the way I discuss antidepressants and hair transplant surgery.
 The presence of a psychiatric or neurological medicine does not simply exclude surgery.
-I would check whether the patient is stable, informed, and medically safe.
+The question is whether you are stable, informed, and medically safe.

-My view is straightforward.
-ADHD medication should be discussed, not hidden and not stopped suddenly.
+The practical message is straightforward.
+ADHD medication needs to be disclosed, not hidden and not stopped suddenly.
 If the medicine is stable and the medical checks are acceptable, a hair transplant may be reasonable.
 If the medicine, pulse, blood pressure, sleep, anxiety, or heart history is unstable, waiting is the safer decision.